migopp/just-enough-cpp/exercises/07_classes_raii/README.md

 };
 ```

 This is, in fact, generally less efficient than using the initializer list.
-You'll learn more about this as you use C++ more, but before the constructor body is called, all member variables are default-constructed if they are not initialized.
+Before the constructor body is called, all member variables are default-constructed if they are not initialized.
 Though, in _this_ case, built-in types like `int` don't have constructors, so they just remain uninitialized.

-Suppose we had the following class:
+But, suppose we had the following class:

 ``` c++
 class MyClass {